Area-53-Robotics/Intro-To-Robotics/docs/hardware/stationary.md

 -   You’re in a rush
 -   You need to hold spacers in a certain point on a screw (use them like collars)

-## Jointing

-To clarify, because I haven’t been super clear about this: “joint” has 2 meanings.

--   A connection between a screw and a nut that allows no moving parts
--   A connection between a screw and a nut that allows moving parts The first are standard joints that you will always create.
-The second is always referred to as a “screw joint.”
-This may not be the correct terminology, but that’s what I’m calling it.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/BSeIZ1zZGXk" title="Robotics Introduction - Building Techniques - Stationary" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Jointing Video (Stop at 9:22, that’s when Bracing starts)

-## Canteleveration

-Canteleveration is a big word so let’s break it down.
-Cante: Spanish word for sing in first person singular.
-Lever: lots of force on one side.
-Basically, it’s a structure that’s only supported on 1 side.
-This can range anywhere from axles to C-Channel.
-Axles are obvious because you need to support each side with metal and bearings.
-There is one exception here: You can have one side of the axle exposed if there are 2 pieces of metal supporting the other end.
-C-Channel is a bit more obscure because if you joint it properly, it might not need the extra support.
-But, if it’s able to be supported, it’s probably worth doing.

-I accidentally canteleverated a bearing block.
-I was only able to screw in 1 side of the bearing because of lack of spacing for the other screw head.
-The axle was in the middle.
-There was so much weight on the axle that it pushed the bearing down.
-Canteleveration extends to jointing small things too.

-## Bracing

-There are 2 main shapes that you want to create to support your robot: Triangles and Rectangles.
-You should use bracing to support posts (vertical metal) or any horizontal metal.
-This will help keep your robot sturdy, and stop parts from moving that shouldn’t be moving.
-Bracing your robot will keep parts where you want them.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/BSeIZ1zZGXk" title="Robotics Introduction - Building Techniques - Stationary" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Parts:

 -   Standoffs - Use them with collars to hold up structures.